HYENAZ

-In 2024, HYENAZ completed the final sections of their monumental ten-year slow movement journey FOREIGN BODIES, a deep sonic and political exploration of management, control, and embodied resistance.
-Inviting numerous collaborators, academics, and artists to contribute their reflections, they wove voice notes, raw field recordings, and interview highlights into the album Inbetweens, a work that exposes the skeletal structures of sound and process.
+In 2024, HYENAZ completed the final sections of their monumental ten-year slow movement journey FOREIGN BODIES, a sonic and political exploration of management and control of bodies, and their embodied resistance.
+Inviting numerous collaborators, academics, and artists to contribute their reflections, HYENAZ wove voice notes, raw field recordings, and interview highlights into atmospheric tracks which come inbetween the dance tracks.
+These are each sonic works that exposes the skeletal structures of sound and process.

 The album and live work are made possible through the contributions of an extraordinary network of artists, scholars, and communities, including: